heinhtetzaw346/sshu/README.md

 # SSH Utility

-python cli app made with typer that
+python cli app made with typer that manages ssh connections interactively with commands.
+Saves time from manually editing the ssh config file and easily connect to remote host with simple names.

 ## Commands